SarthakJariwala/sarthakjariwala.github.io/content/posts/sunny-in-seattle.md

 Dec	45.311	54.708	71.597	15.45
 ```

-Finally, let's visualize the differences in the irradiance data.
+Let's visualize the differences in the irradiance data.

 ```python
 import seaborn as sns